MakeSchool-Tutorials/Superhero-Team-Dueler/P02-Inheritance/content.md

 For example, we've already built an `Ability` class that will give our superheroes a way to fight, but many superheroes have more than just abilities.
 Let's give our superheroes weapons they can use by adding another class to our `superheroes.py` file.

-We can reuse the functionality in `Ability` so that we can prevent code duplication. let's say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength. let's make our weapons attack power range between 0 ( a miss ) to the full attack value of the weapon.
+We can reuse the functionality in `Ability` so that we can prevent code duplication. let's say that weapons aren't as effective as superhero abilities so we should rewrite our attack function to allow for greater variability in attack strength. let's make our weapons attack power range between half of the `max_damage` value, to the full `max_damage` value of the weapon.

-If for example the maximum attack value is 80 then this attack method should return a value between 40 and 80.
+For example, if the Weapon has a `max_damage` value of 80, then the Weapon's attack method should return a value between 40 and 80.

-Make sure to use integer division ( Using the `//` operator) to be certain that you return an integer.
+**NOTE:** Make sure to use integer division ( Using the `//` operator) to be certain that you return an integer.
+This way if the `max_damage` value was 57, it will return 28 instead of 28.5

 > [action]
 >
-> Here are the methods that you'll need to write for our new `Weapon` class.
+> Write the `attack` method for our new `Weapon` class.
+Use what you learned for the `attack` method in the `Ability` class if you get stuck.
 >
 ```python
 class Weapon(Ability):